 As well, many Misnagdim have put on Tefillin until today, and R’ Eibeschutz was a well-known Misnaged.
 But, we can’t ask a Kashe on a Maaseh, can we now?)

 So, when did the Minhag come about to NOT place Tefillin on Shabbos, Yom Tov, and Chol HaMoed?
 According to the Tur, the Minhag came about from the Bnei Sefarad.
-Years ago, they came across something that R’ Shimon bar Yochai (the author of the Zohar) wrote, which scared them off from further putting on Tefillin on those days.
+Years ago, they came across something that R’ Shimon bar Yochai (the one credited with writing the Zohar by R’ Moshe deLeon) wrote, which scared them off from further putting on Tefillin on those days.
 It states in the Zohar of Shir HaShirim “The smell of [honey] is good (Tov).”
 This is in page 73 (or 93 in the “new” edition).
 Tov then was explained to refer to Yom Tov, which then lead to Shabbos and Yom Tov, etc. On a tangent of a tangent, the Zohar wrote about Hashem Wearing Tefillin.

 Apparently, when Hashem puts on His Tefillin, His Tefillin directly brings power to the fourth World, the Olam Ha’Atzilah.
 When we put on Tefillin, our Tefillin draws power from the third world, the Olam HaYetzirah (the World of Creation), a lower one.